 Course Preparation – Independent Study

-- Complete Divemaster eLearning online before class begin
+- Complete Divemaster eLearning online prior to class

-- Complete Dive Theory eLearning (optional) Can get credit for one of the exam.
+- Complete Dive Theory eLearning (optional).
+Can get credit for one of the exams.